lambduli/dfsm-dsl/README.md

 This means that as long as you don't create two or more transitions of the same name starting from the same state you are good to go.

-You can also pass function instead of the string for the `FROM` state in the transition declaration.
+You can also pass a function instead of the string to the `FROM` part in the transition declaration.
 This is helpful if you want to create states on the go and do not want to, or can't, register them at the begining of the declaration.
-If the function `from` returns string not equal to the current state - no further evaluation for this transition is going to happen.
+If the function `FROM` returns a string not equal to the current state - no further evaluation for this transition is going to happen.